 Air duct coating or sealing is charged at a rate of $90 to $125 per hour, with the job taking two to five hours depending on the size of your home and the length of your duct.
 The sealant is applied to the duct surfaces and prevents dust and dirt particles from getting past the ducts and into the air in the home.

 Technicians typically charge $70 to $195 for annual AC maintenance.
 In most states, the law requires the duct cleaners to have an active HVAC license to be allowed to touch an HVAC system.
-Parts of the air conditioning unit will need periodic cleaning.
-The evaporator and condensing coils get dirty and less efficient over time, so they need to be cleaned to avoid overworking the AC and using more energy.
-If the evaporator coils need to be replaced, it will cost $600 to $2,000.
+Parts of the air conditioning unit need periodic cleaning.
+As part of the maintenance process, an HVAC inspection will be performed prior to cleaning, costing from $250 to $400.
+An annual inspection by an HVAC professional can identify problems, determine whether cleaning is necessary, and even replace air filters as needed.

 A related service to the air duct cleaning is also furnace cleaning, which costs $60 to $150 for one furnace.
 If you have multiple furnaces in your home, the cost can increase to $300 per furnace.
 An HVAC professional can do the inspection, which takes about an hour (not including repairs) and includes some cleaning but not necessarily full duct cleaning.
 Air ducts don’t need to be fully cleaned every year, but annual furnace maintenance ensures better efficiency.
 Furnace maintenance includes a visual inspection of the furnace, ducts, and wiring and cleaning them if necessary.